Terry Hyatt: Arrest, first trial and sentence

 On November 19, 1998, Hyatt was arrested for the murders of Simmons and McConnell and was held in the Buncombe County Jail without bond.
 The arrest came as a shock to both family and parents alike, all of whom claimed he was not capable of doing such vicious acts.

-His arrest came about his alcoholic friend, Jerry Leon Harmon, who stumbled into the sheriff's office, claiming that he was racked with guilt for doing something terrible.
+His arrest came about because of his alcoholic friend, Jerry Leon Harmon, who stumbled into the sheriff's office, claiming that he was wracked with guilt for doing something terrible.
 He then told them that he had accompanied Hyatt in ramming Betty McConnell's car off-road on the night of her death, in an apparent attempt to steal money for drugs and drinks, but Hyatt then dragged her off into the woods.
 When he returned, his clothes were bloodied, and he said he had killed the girl.
-Later on, another friend of Hyatt's, Lester Dean Helms, later admitted to participating in Simmons' murder: in his account, the two came across her at the rest stop since her car had broken down, offering her a ride to get car parts.
-Instead, they drove to the mountains, where each forcibly had sex with her before Hyatt dragged her off into the woods and came back without her, with blood on his hands.
+Later on another friend of Hyatt's, Lester Dean Helms, admitted to participating in Simmons' murder; in his account, the two came across her at the rest stop where her car had broken down, offering her a ride to get car parts.
+Instead, they drove to the mountains, where each raped her before Hyatt dragged her off into the woods and came back without her, with blood on his hands.
 Hyatt later attempted to prevent his confession from being admitted as evidence into court, but Justice James U. Downs overruled this.
 He reasoned that after his arrest, the defendant had voluntarily waived his rights and had not requested an attorney.

 At the trial, Hyatt's attorneys pointed out that no reliable physical evidence existed against their client, and the prosecution's key witnesses, Harmon and Helms, were less than reliable.
-While these claims were partially acknowledged by the prosecutors; they also pointed out that Harmon had no reasonable motive to confess, as he would also be implicating himself in a possible death penalty case.
-On February 1, 2000, he was found guilty and convicted of both murders.
+While these claims were partially acknowledged by the prosecutors, they also pointed out that Harmon had no reasonable motive to confess, as he would also be implicating himself in a possible death penalty case.
+On February 1, 2000, Hyatt was found guilty and convicted of both murders.
 The verdict was later celebrated by the victims' families.
-Four days, he was handed two death sentences for the murder charges and six consecutive life sentences for the rape, kidnapping and robbery charges.
+Four days later he was handed two death sentences for the murder charges and six consecutive life sentences for the rape, kidnapping and robbery charges.